azer/fathomecat/README.md

 # Development Status

 An early proof of concept of this browser [is available in Github](https://github.com/kaktus/kaktus).
-I did not continue working on this prototype, realizing that I had to rewrite it.
 This repository is an attempt to check if there'd be enough support for making it real.

 # Support